Official Firefox rebrand

 The result of our company branding process is a comprehensive brand guideline that can be used to design a marketing website and other design assets like brand illustrations that reflect the new brand.

-Established brands and growing startups backed by Y Combinator, Khosla Ventures, Accel Partners, Andreessen Horowitz and others.
+Established brands and growing businesses backed by Y Combinator, Khosla Ventures, Accel Partners, Andreessen Horowitz and others.

 Within 3 months, our new brand was launched.
 Among industry and potential users, it increased our brand identity and recognition by roughly 66%.